agsb/jelly/README.md

 Any device could be mapped at I/O tape positions;

+Jelly uses three ideal tapes, first for code (aka BOB),  second for data (aka ONE), third for input/output (aka TWO).

+Any memory device could emulate a tape, and the i/o tape could be just as a memory mapped i/o ports.

 ## Op-Codes

 | byte | op-code | action | code set | observations |